 Nearly three years ago to the day, also on Virgil avenue and five blocks north of Clinton street, another young man’s life was lost at the intersection of Virgil and Burns street.

-It’s with an unimaginable sadness that the families of each of these young people have been forced to continue on without their loved ones, which the members of the community recognize, and hence why they place their candlelights and beer bottles, as well as their tags, at the scene of the crime as a form of honor and respect.
+It’s with an unimaginable sadness that the families of each of these young people have been forced to continue on without their loved ones, which the members of the community recognize, hence the reason they place their candle-lights and beer bottles, as well as their tags, at the scene of the crime as a form of honor and respect.

-Although there may be much more to say regarding the implications for the pueblo after this loss, there is a time and a place for that which has to be separate from this acknowledgement.
+Although there is more to say regarding the implications for our vecindad following this loss, there is a time and a place for that separate from this acknowledgement.
 At this time, for anyone interested in supporting Marvin Hernández’s family as they organize his memorial, they can do so at the family’s fundraiser HERE.